Chicken Souvlaki Pita Recipe: Easy Grilled Greek Sandwiches

 Pairings For Campfire Greek Chicken Pitas

-If you like Greek pita sandwiches for dinner, you gotta try this yummy Breakfast Pita Sandwich Camping Recipe!
+If you like a Greek souvlaki recipe for dinner, you gotta try this yummy Breakfast Pita Sandwich Camping Recipe!
 It makes a fabulously filling breakfast/brunch meal.
+Check out all of our camping sandwich ideas before planning your next trip!

 Print This Recipe